It's one of these bundlers of campaign contributions.

 Now we had two category five storms after going through a summer of zilch storms.

-And uh they said we expect the remainder of the season to be active.
+And they say we expect the remainder of the season to be active.

-I think they're talking about ten more storms.
+I think they're talking about 10 more storms.

-Um Five name storms, four storms becoming uh hurricanes, and two of those ramping up to major hurricanes.
+Five name storms, four storms are becoming hurricanes, and two of those ramping up to major hurricanes.

-I I I've seen two different uh yeah, the two-month period, October to November, should also bring a combined five name storms, two of those becoming hurricanes and only one strengthening to uh major status.
+I've seen two different, yeah, the two-month period, October to November, should also bring a combined five name storms, two of those becoming hurricanes and only one strengthening to major status.

-Uh September's I can't tell here if there's if they're forecasting ten, four more in September, and then five in October, November, or what, but regardless, they're getting all they're getting they're getting pumped up out there, feeling uh the two category fives are getting all excited to warn us here about even more.
+But regardless, they're getting pumped up out there, feeling the two category fives are getting all excited to warn us here about even more.

-Uh I know you're probably sick and tired of hearing about Larry Craig, but I got just share this one thing with you here, folks.
+I know you're probably sick and tired of hearing about Larry Craig, but I got to just share this one thing with you here, folks.

 It's a column in the Washington Post.